Eat, Drink, & B-Indie presented by Stella Artois

-Join us the 3rd Tuesday of every month from 7:30pm - 9:30pm at Manuel’s Tavern (602 N Highland Avenue Northeast) for networking, panel discussions, guest speakers, and new equipment demos over a cash bar.
+Join us the 3rd Tuesday of every month from 7:30pm - 9:30pm at Manuel’s Tavern (602 N Highland Avenue Northeast) for networking, panel discussions, guest speakers, new equipment demos and more.
+The first 40 (age appropriate) attendees get a drink ticket for a free Stella.

 Previously on Eat, Drink, & B-Indie: